 Next month I am planning to go back to the top of the design and work my way to the left hand corner and then down.

 Friday, 19 June 2015

 For our interview this month we sit and chat with Cyndi Foore.
 As we all do, she has a true love of needlework and is wonderfully talented in many types of embroidery.
 It is a real treat to see her detailed work in many different mediums!

 Cyndi, how old were you when you first picked up a needle and who taught you to stitch?

 I never remember a time that I didn't love needlework, especially embroidery.

 I begged my mother to buy me a stamped embroidery kit for some napkins at the age of 7.
 My mom was a Home Economics teacher before she married my dad and didn't really like embroidery but I'm certain she showed me the beginnings and from then I was on my own.

 What was the first sampler that you stitched?

-Do you sit in a set place and what tools do you like to have to hand?
-Does everything have to be in a certain place in order for you to relax and concentrate on your work?
+Do you sit in a set place and what tools do you like to have on hand?

 Do you use the stick and stab technique, or a sewing stitch?